ERG (Eurasian Resources Group)

 Positive: Metalkol RTR represents innovative tailings reprocessing, reducing legacy environmental liabilities.

-Concerns: Ongoing SFO investigation into alleged DRC corruption.
+Concerns: Historical ENRC corruption allegations remain reputationally material even after the SFO case closure.
 Opaque ownership and governance structure.
 Limited public disclosure compared to listed peers.

 Lobito Corridor Rating: Pending formal assessment